Tunitas, California

 Early planning of stops on the Ocean Shore Railroad included a station or flag stop at Lobitos near Tunitas.

 Tunitas station was on Tunitas Creek, south of the settlement.

-Tunitas, California was a small unincorporated community in San Mateo County.
+Tunitas was a small unincorporated community in San Mateo County, California, United States.
 It was originally located on State Route 1 until that state route was moved to the west.
 It was also renamed Lobitos.

-Arroyo de las Tunitas is shown on the diseños, about 1839, of the San Gregorio and Canada Verde grants.
+Arroyo de las Tunitas is shown on the diseños, circa 1839, of the San Gregorio and Canada Verde grants.
 The name means “A small bush…grows super-abundant at and near its mouth, and its fruit is known to the present generation as sea apples.”